obsidianmd/obsidian-help/en/Licenses & add-on services/Obsidian Sync.md

 This normally works well, although sometimes it does sometime just add one version of the file to the other.

+Note that unless you search the sync log for `Merging conflicted file`, there is no visible notification if a conflict has happened, and how it was resolved

 ##### How long is my data kept after my subscription expires?

 Data in your remote vaults, including version history, is kept for one month for you, after your subscription expires.